 A provisional booking will be held for a maximum of 10 days.
 On receiving your £1,000 deposit and written confirmation in the booking form we can then confirm your booking.
-The remaining on-line balance is to be paid ideally a month in advance but no later than two weeks prior to your event.
+The main fee for booking is to be paid ideally a month in advance but no later than two weeks prior to your event.

 Cancellations & Amendments:

 Minimum numbers are to be agreed with the venue when booking the function and will form the basis of the contract.